pingcap/docs-cn/dashboard/continuous-profiling.md

 ---
 title: TiDB Dashboard Instance Profiling - Continuous Profiling
-summary: Learn how to collect performance data from TiDB, TiKV and PD continuously to reduce MTTR.
+summary: TiDB Dashboard Continuous Profiling allows experts to collect and analyze performance data continuously from each instance, helping to pinpoint and resolve sophisticated performance problems.
+It stores more data than Manual Profiling, enabling analysis of both current and historical issues.
+The feature can be accessed through the dashboard or a browser, and can be enabled and disabled as needed.
+Performance impact is minimal, making it suitable for production environments.
 ---

 # TiDB Dashboard Instance Profiling - Continuous Profiling